 - Reach with opposite side arm x 3 each side.

 Please see the video below for the full general warm up sequence.

 Once the general warm up is complete we can be more program specific with our warm up.
 The specific warm up is needed to firstly help prevent injury and secondly to ‘prepare’ the nervous system for the work to follow.

-Depending on how advanced (essentially how strong you are) will dictate how many warm up sets you will need prior to starting.
+How advanced (essentially how strong you are) will dictate how many warm up sets your personal trainer will prescribe need prior to starting.
 The basic premise is that the stronger you are the more sets you will need prior to your opening lift.
 In some case’s this can mean up to 8 sets before the workout even begins.
 However, most of the time you will only need to do 2-3 sets prior to starting.

 The best way to do this is to use your first 1 or 2 exercises.
 You need to select a weight that is approximately 50% of your starting weight.
 You should then perform 5 repetitions at your workout tempo.
 Next you should select approximately 75% of your starting weight and perform 3 repetitions.
 After this you’re good to go.

 Here’s an example of a specific warm up:

 DB Chest Press: 5 x 6-8 at 4010 starting weight 20kg

 - Do 5 reps at 10kg with a 4010 tempo | Rest 10s

 - Do 3 reps at 15kg with a 4010 tempo | Rest 30s